 Though a 529 College Savings plan can be used for a variety of educational opportunities, and even disability expenses, it cannot be used to pay funds in the event of personal hardship (unemployment, medical bills, financial hardship) without penalty.

 A common misconception about 529 college savings plans is that the entire portion of the withdrawal is taxed.
 Because you make 529 contributions with after-tax dollars, they are not taxed.
 If you make a withdrawal for non-eligible expenses, you are subject to a 10% penalty.
 The earnings portion of the account is taxable income, and the account holder is required to pay state and federal taxes on only the earnings portion of the withdrawal.

 Don’t Rush; You Don’t Have a Time Limit

-Also, it’s important to remember that your child may not go to college right away, but after a few years at a 9-5 may have a change of heart.
+Also, it’s important to remember that your child may not go to college right away, but after a few years at a nine-to-five job may have a change of heart.
 If you think that your child might decide to go to college, set a date three to five years in the future to discuss what to do with the account.
-On the other hand,if you’re confident that your child isn’t going to college, don’t drain the funds immediately.
-The account could serve as an Emergency Fund to withdraw from as necessary down the road.
+On the other hand, if you’re confident that your child isn’t going to college, don’t drain the funds immediately.
+The account could serve as an emergency fund to withdraw from as necessary down the road.

 Before making a final choice about what to do with the account, take some time to process your options and talk to your tax professional.
 If you live in a state without tax and can avoid the 10% penalty, withdrawing the funds may be a worthwhile option.